snoles27/4410_O2/README.md

 # 4410_O2

-Lab scripts for generating plots and data analaysis for PHYS 4410 Michelson Interferometer experiment (O-2).
+Lab scripts for generating plots and data analaysis for PHYS 4410 experiments.

+Michelson Interferometer Experiment (O-2)
     fringeCountBandWidth.jl is the primary script used for the white light bandwidth analysis.

+Raman Scattering Experiment (S-7)
+    S7main.jl is the primary script with all functions being used